-Management and Classified Staffing Allocations
+Staffing Allocations

-The allocation of management and classified staff is controlled by each of the three major operational units (Santa Ana College, Santiago Canyon College and District Operations).
-As described above, each unit has a process for modifying or increasing its classified staffing.
+The allocation of faculty and staff is controlled by each of the three major operational units (Santa Ana College, Santiago Canyon College and District Operations).
+As described above, each unit has a process for modifying or increasing its staffing.
 A number of functions (District Safety, Information Technology, Auxiliary Services) are managed at the District Operations level, but a significant number of staff assigned to those areas are actually housed on the college campuses and continuing education sites.
 This difference in management responsibility and staffing location is shown in the following two charts.